 Girls Rock After School Program

-FALL GRASP is now in Session.
-Come to our FALL GRASP Showcase December 14th @ The New Parish
+WINTER GRASP is now in Session.
+Come to our WINTER GRASP Showcase MARCH 15TH @ THE NEW PARISH

 Girls Rock After School Program (GRASP) is a 10-week program for girls 8-18 years old.
 Students attend instrument lessons, form a band, collaboratively write an original song, participate in workshops, and perform with their band at a live showcase.